Newspaper columnists

 People pleasing

-“I can’t give you a sure-fire formula for success, but I can give you a formula for failure: Try to please everybody all the time.” ~ Herbert Bayard Swope, American journalist One of the gifts of aging is the realization that (1) you can’t please everyone and (2) you shouldn’t try to please everyone.
-The journalist who’s famous for today’s quote understood that achieving anything of great value often involves taking big risks and subjecting yourself to criticism.
-More often than not, you’re bound to upset others when you rattle the status quo or defend a point of view.
-Born in 1882, Herbert Bayard Swope was a famous war correspondent…
+“I can’t give you a sure-fire formula for success, but I can give you a formula for failure: Try to please everybody all the time.” ~ Herbert Bayard Swope, American journalist One of the gifts of aging is the realization that we can’t please everyone.
+The journalist who’s famous for today’s quote understood that achieving success often involves taking risks.
+Whether we’re creating a piece of art or expressing an idea in print, we risk upsetting others if we rattle the status quo or challenge a tribal norm.
+Born in 1882, Herbert Bayard Swope was a famous war correspondent and editor of the New York World.
+He was the first journalist…

 • approval seeking, Newspaper columnists, Work and professional life